Program of the Integrated Research Training Group (IRTG)

 - University Courses

 - Diversity and Equality Workshop Series

 The PhD workshops are held once a year.
-They are designed to give the PhD students an opportunity to present their work and to discuss their findings and strategies with their peers.
 Each workshop is run by a committee of PhD students, which ensures a programme that meets the PhD student’s most urgent needs and interests.
 At the same time, the committee members gain experience in the organizing of academic events.
 The committee is supported by the IRTG coordinator.

 An annual, week-long CRC School offers advanced scientific courses in CRC-related topics, held by the PIs of the CRC as well as international guests.
 The program of the CRC Schools is conceived by the PIs and postdocs of the CRC, with the IRTG Coordinator providing organizational support.

 The Fall School 2020 on Variational Methods for Fluids and Solids took place online from 12 to 16 October in cooperation with Math+.
 The School was embedded in the two-week Student Compact Course on Variational Methods for Fluids and Solids within the Thematic Einstein Semester on Energy-based mathematical methods for reactive multiphase flows.
 The School programm committee members were Alexander Mielke, Marita Thomas and Dirk Peschka.

 The Fall School 2019 on Fluctuating Hydrodynamics took place from 28 October to 1 November at Zuse Institute Berlin.
 The mini courses included lectures and exercises held by John Bell from Berkeley Lab, Felix Höfling from CRC 1114 and Bruce Turkington from the University of Massachusetts.
 CRC Members Carsten Hartmann and Robert Patterson gave introductory lectures.
 The program was designed by Rupert Klein, Ralf Kornhuber, Robert Patterson and Stefanie Winkelmann.